tangollama/cis411_lab1/labreports/LAB_REBBYMCC.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+I think that the Blackboard pattern would be the best option for these new developments within ServeCentral due to its design intended for large data sets, storage solutions and flexibility.
+Changes are needed because MVC does not have the capabilities to handle the data from such large new client bases

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).